txt/se23/docs/db.md

 * Very well-optimized, based on strong theoretical foundations
   * Decades of research into concurrency, transactions, etc.
 * Very mature, lots of tools and support
+* Want ACID (Atomicity, Consistency, Isolation, Durability)
+  * Atomicity: either the entire transaction succeeds, or it fails
+  * Consistency: the database is always in a valid state
+  * Isolation: concurrent transactions don't interfere with each other
+  * Durability: once a transaction is committed, it is permanent

 ### SQL